awsdocs/amazon-rekognition-developer-guide/doc_source/API_IndexFaces.md

 Type: Array of [FaceRecord](API_FaceRecord.md) objects

  ** [OrientationCorrection](#API_IndexFaces_ResponseSyntax) **   <a name="rekognition-IndexFaces-response-OrientationCorrection"></a>
-The orientation of the input image \(counterclockwise direction\)\.
-If your application displays the image, you can use this value to correct image orientation\.
-The bounding box coordinates returned in `FaceRecords` represent face locations before the image orientation is corrected\.
+If your collection is associated with a face detection model that's later than version 3\.0, the value of `OrientationCorrection` is always null and no orientation information is returned\.
+If your collection is associated with a face detection model that's version 3\.0 or earlier, the following applies:
-If the input image is in jpeg format, it might contain exchangeable image \(Exif\) metadata\.
-If so, and the Exif metadata populates the orientation field, the value of `OrientationCorrection` is null\.
-The bounding box coordinates in `FaceRecords` represent face locations after Exif metadata is used to correct the image orientation\.
++ If the input image is in \.jpeg format, it might contain exchangeable image file format \(Exif\) metadata that includes the image's orientation\.
+Amazon Rekognition uses this orientation information to perform image correction \- the bounding box coordinates are translated to represent object locations after the orientation information in the Exif metadata is used to correct the image orientation\.
 Images in \.png format don't contain Exif metadata\.
+The value of `OrientationCorrection` is null\.
++ If the image doesn't contain orientation information in its Exif metadata, Amazon Rekognition returns an estimated orientation \(ROTATE\_0, ROTATE\_90, ROTATE\_180, ROTATE\_270\)\.
+Amazon Rekognition doesn’t perform image correction for images\.
+The bounding box coordinates aren't translated and represent the object locations before the image is rotated\.
+Bounding box information is returned in the `FaceRecords` array\.
+You can get the version of the face detection model by calling [DescribeCollection](API_DescribeCollection.md)\.
 Type: String
 Valid Values:` ROTATE_0 | ROTATE_90 | ROTATE_180 | ROTATE_270`